 Now this is subjective, not everyone is into only neutrals (white, black, gray, khaki, olive, brown, etc.).
 I personally prefer them because again they wear multiple ways, they transition through seasons well and when worn and styled properly you will most certainly elevate your look to expensive.

-If you’re into color which is absolutely okay too, these tips can still be applied, when buying colorful pieces for sure pay attention to quality and texture.
+If you’re into color which is absolutely okay too, these tips can still be applied, when buying colorful pieces or prints for sure pay attention to quality and texture.
 I’ve incorporated a few neon and yellow pieces into my wardrobe, but I bought them in satin, so though they are bright and vibrant, satin gives them an expensive vibe that isn’t always achieved with such loud colors.

 Whatever you decide and whatever look you’re going for, you can for sure achieve it without breaking the bank.